tri2820/basil/chapters/01_introduction.typ

 #show: chapter

 = Introduction
 One of the most pervasive challenges faced by organizations is the existence of data silos—disconnected, fragmented pockets of information that reside in isolated platforms or applications.
-Data silos present significant challenges for knowledge workers, who often find themselves navigating a maze of isolated data sets, each requiring manual coordination between teams.
+Data silos present significant challenges for knowledge workers, who often find themselves navigating a maze of isolated data sets, each requiring manual coordination between teams @Shahrokni2015BeyondIS.

 #figure(